Tejaromalius/Binypt-lib/DOCUMENTATION.md

 binypt.retrieve_data()
 ```

-> Binypt library automatically caches downloaded data to `.data_cache.pkl` while fetching upcoming batches.
+> Binypt library automatically caches downloaded data to `.data_cache.pickle` while fetching upcoming batches.
 In case of an error, use `pandas.read_pickle()` function to read the partially downloaded data.

 ### 5. Exporting Data